 Option 4: ProBLue

 An alternative option would be to expand the planned BPF investment into ProBlue by £1m.
 ProBlue covers a wide variety of areas and the UK would not be able to specify geography nor which pillar our money was allocated to.
 We would also be unable to specify spending on ocean accounts.
 Further this funding could risk the strategic alignment of the rest of the prospective investment into ProBlue for non-accounting related purposes.
 Furthermore, previous experience suggests that it is likely that any investment into ocean accounting with ProBlue would be channelled into supporting the GOAP.
-Given the lack of ability to earmark UK funding to the key tenant of this business case funding - ocean accounting techniques, ProBlue was eliminated before preceding to the BPF investment criteria.
+Given the lack of ability to earmark UK funding to the key tenet of this business case funding - ocean accounting techniques, ProBlue was eliminated before preceding to the BPF investment criteria.

 Option 5: United Nations Economic and social Commission for Asia and the Pacific (UNESCAP)